idnow/de.idnow.android/de/idnow/android/eid/README.md

 #### Option 2: AAR file

-We offer the possibility to import the SDK as an .aar file instead.
+We also offer the possibility to import the SDK as an .aar file instead.

-Copy the `idnow-android-x.x.x.aar` and `idnow-android-eid-sdk-x.x.x.aar` files into the libs folder.
+Copy the `idnow-android-x.x.x.aar` and `idnow-android-eid-sdk-x.x.x.aar` files into the `libs``` folder.

 ```
 android {